kermitt2/pdfalto/Readme.md

 * compilers : clang > 5 or gcc > 7, c++17 required
 * makefile generator : cmake >= 3.10.0
 * fetching dependencies : wget
+* git : the Xpdf source is a git submodule, so the repository must be cloned (not downloaded as a zip) and the submodule initialised with `git submodule update --init --recursive` — see [Build](#build)

 ## Usage